European Factors to Watch-European shares to resume sell-off

 outlook.

-risked a "catastrophic" return to the depths of its debt crisis if his
+"catastrophic" return to the depths of its debt crisis if his government fell,

 ------------------------------------------------------------------------------